 The New Investigator Grant is just one strand of our support for early career researchers and is specifically aimed at those looking to make the transition to being an independent researcher.
-We will also be introducing a postdoctoral fellowship opportunity in 2017 for doctoral graduates who are within one year of completing their PhD, to give them the opportunity to consolidate their PhD through developing publications, their networks, and their research and professional skills.
+We have also introduced a postdoctoral fellowship scheme for doctoral graduates who are within one year of completing their PhD, to give them the opportunity to consolidate their PhD through developing publications, their networks, and their research and professional skills.